 Tiger Shark Facts

 - This majestic product of Nature and evolution most frequently goes by the attention-grabbing common name of the Tiger Shark.
-Yet, it has other general titles, as well.
-These include such terms as spotted shark and leopard shark, to name a few.
+Yet, the marvel of Nature has other general titles, as well.
+These include such terms as spotted shark and leopard shark, just to name a few.

-- Within the community of scientific professionals, however, it’s possibly better known by another one.
+- Within the community of scientific professionals, however, it’s possibly much better known by another one.
 That’s its technical moniker.
 Unfortunately, though, that’s a somewhat difficult one for the layperson to pronounce.
-It has the official tag of Galeocerdo cuvier.
+It holds the official tag of Galeocerdo cuvier.

-- The impressive animal received that epithet after to the actions of the duo of François Auguste Péron and Charles Alexandre Lesueur.
-The two French naturalists achieved the first recognition of the creature as a separate and distinct species in 1822.
+- The impressive animal received that tongue-twisting epithet after to the actions of the duo of François Auguste Péron and Charles Alexandre Lesueur.
+The two French naturalists achieved the first recognition of the creature as a separate and distinct species in the year 1822.

-- Yet, that was not the name they applied to it.
+- Yet, that was not the name these researchers applied to it.
 They named the fish Squalus cuvier.
 Subsequently, later actions changed its designation several times.
 In 1837, another team assigned it the tag Galeocerdo tigrinus.
 But, it eventually received its current label.

-- Unfortunately, the amazing Tiger Shark finds itself in dire straits.
-Its population base appears to be dwindling.
+- Unfortunately, the amazing Tiger Shark presently finds itself in dire straits.
+Its population base appears to be dwindling rapidly.
 Regrettably, that state seems to hold true across its entire range.
 The IUCN thus presently lists the animal as Near Threatened on its Red List.

 - It’s currently facing serveral threats to its continued existence as a species.
-Most of these stem from the actions of man.
+Like other species, most of these dangers stem from the actions of man.
 It faces the perils of commercial fishing practices, for one.
 It’s also now facing the dangers posed by habitat loss and climate change.

 Related Articles